-Businesses will have no potential to stay long in the market if the purpose of running a business is just for the sake of making money and not attached to a corporate chain (Celinnes, 2019).
+Businesses will have no potential to stay long in the market if the purpose of running a business is just for the sake of making money and not attached to a corporate chain (Costa, 2019).
 Once the products and services are not relevant to the market anymore, all the efforts that companies have invested to build their brand can drastically affect the company's reputation.

-Previously, a brand associates with the name that is given to a particular product or service to differentiate one product from another, or in other words, a brand is known as a trademark (Ravindran, 2018).
+Previously, a brand associates with the name that is given to a particular product or service to differentiate one product from another, or in other words, a brand is known as a trademark.
 In this modern world, a brand is what the prospect thinks of when he or she hears a brand name.
 It can be in the form of factual and emotional.
-Factual is referring to the packaging of the product, the logo, and the corporate colour (Mclaughlin, 2012).
-While, emotional can be in the form of how the brand appeals to customer's hearts (Kim, 2019).
-For instance, flying with premium airlines such as Malaysia Airlines will get free food and drinks (Factual) and we will not starve (emotional).
+Factual is referring to the packaging of the product, the logo, and the corporate colour (McLaughlin, 2012).
+While, emotional can be in the form of how the brand appeals to customer's hearts (Kim & Sullivan, 2019).
+For instance, flying with premium airlines such as Malaysia Airlines will get free food and drinks (Factual), and we will not starve (emotional).

 In simpler words, brand refers to the perceptions that a person has about that one product or service.
 To have a long-lasting impact on business, "how we are selling" needs to be more than "what we are selling" (Orlob, 2018).
-Forbes Women (2018) mentioned that businesses need to have a long-term vision, values, and most importantly "a story that moves our audience to action" and "a product or services that transform people's lives".
-Statistics found that only half of small businesses without a brand can survive for a duration of 5 years from the start of the business (Otar, 2018).
+Business leaders and strategists have increasingly emphasized the importance of long-term vision, core values, and emotionally compelling narratives that move audiences to action (Harvard Business Review, 2014).
+Statistics found that only half of small businesses without a brand can survive for a duration of 5 years from the start of the business (Otar, 2019).

 A business needs a brand to push the business forward and to build something that can give value to the customers and to attract customers no matter what they are selling (Park, 2019).
 It is the most powerful thing for all businesses to grow.
-Howard Schultz, the former CEO of Starbucks, stated that "In this ever-changing society, the most powerful and enduring brands are built from the heart".
+Howard Schultz, the former CEO of Starbucks, stated that "In this everchanging society, the most powerful and enduring brands are built from the heart".
 A brand holds the company's story, vision, and purpose.
-It keeps the audience loyal and committed to a certain brand no matter how people try to take the brand down (Sullivan, 2019).
+It keeps the audience loyal and committed to a certain brand no matter how people try to take the brand down (Kim & Sullivan, 2019).
 To conclude, a strong brand could bring changes to business and no matter how big or small the changes are, customers will keep following the brand (Smithson, 2015).